urbit/docs/tutorials/arvo/arvo.md

 ### Over the air updates

-> Nock is frozen, but Arvo can hotpatch any other semantics at any layer in the system (apps, vanes, Arvo or Hoon itself) with automatic over-the-air updates.
+> Nock is frozen, but Arvo can hotpatch any other semantics at any layer in the
+> system (apps, vanes, Arvo or Hoon itself) with automatic over-the-air updates.

+Typically updates to an operating system are given via a pre-compiled binary, which is why some updates will work on some systems but not on others where the environment may differ.
+This is not so on Arvo - because it is an [interpreter](#solid-state-interpreter), Arvo may update itself by receiving source code from your sponsor over [Ames](@/docs/tutorials/arvo/ames.md), our network.

 ### Solid state interpreter